Filmos/inquirer-command-prompt/README.md

 If this function returns null given command isn't saved to the memory at all.

+#### inputSuffix

+This is an optional option, which can be either a string or a function returning a string and accepting current input as a parameter.

+This string will be displayed at the end of user input but won't be included in input result.
+If there are autocompletions and [`style`](#style) isn't `list`, it will be displayed after the first line of autocompletions.

 ---

 Run the example in `examples/autocompletions.js` to see how the options work.